Pipistrel

 Pipistrel d.o.o Ajdovščina is a Slovenian light aircraft manufacturer established in 1989 by Ivo Boscarol and based in Ajdovščina.
-Its facilities are located in Ajdovščina, Slovenia, and near the town of Gorizia, Italy.
+Its facilities are located in Ajdovščina, Slovenia, and near Gorizia, Italy.
 By March 2019, Pipistrel had produced more than 2000 aircraft.

 In April 2022, the company was purchased by Textron.

 History

-Due to legal restrictions imposed by the Yugoslavian government during the 1980s, the first aircraft was flown secretly in the evening, between dusk and dark.
-The flying times and triangular shape of the hang-glider style wings earned the aircraft the nickname "bats" which was adopted by the company naming themselves after the Italian word for bat, pipistrello.
+Due to legal restrictions imposed by the Yugoslavian government during the 1980s, Pipistrel's first aircraft was flown secretly in the evening between dusk and dark.
+The flying times and triangular shape of the hang-glider style wings earned the aircraft the nickname "bats," which was adopted by the company naming themselves after the Italian word for bat, pipistrello.